-Self-supervised learning has generally been used as a pre-training approach to estimate reliable features from unlabelled datasets, but we are not aware of methods that use it for semantic clustering.
-For instance, SimCLR~\cite{SimCLR} generates data augmentations of the input images and trains the model to have similar representation of an image and its data augmented samples, while increasing the dissimilarity to the other images.
-By the same token, MoCo \cite{MoCo, MoCoV2} tackles the problem of self-supervised representation learning by conflating contrastive learning with a dictionary look-up.
+Self-supervised learning has been used as a pre-training approach to estimate reliable features from unlabelled datasets, but we are not aware of methods that use it for semantic clustering.
+For instance, SimCLR~\citep{SimCLR} generates data augmentations of the input images and trains the model to have similar representation of an image and its augmented samples, while increasing the dissimilarity to the other images.
+MoCo~\citep{MoCo, MoCoV2} tackles self-supervised representation learning by conflating contrastive learning with a dictionary look-up.
 The proposed framework builds a dynamic dictionary with a queue and a moving-averaged encoder to enable building a large and consistent dictionary on-the-fly that facilitates contrastive unsupervised learning.
-Another example is the SCAN approach~\cite{SCAN} that has several stages of self-supervised training: one based on SimCLR~\cite{SimCLR}, followed by another based on a nearest neighbor clustering scheme, and another based on self-labelling.
+Another example is SCAN~\citep{SCAN} that has several stages of self-supervised training: one based on SimCLR~\citep{SimCLR}, followed by another based on a nearest neighbor clustering scheme, and another based on self-labelling.
 Self-supervised learning approaches usually show results better than the noisy label SOTA methods for severe label noise problems (above 80\% noise), but for relatively low label noise rates (below 50\% noise), self-supervised learning tends to be worse.
-Therefore, the main question we address in this paper is how to use the semantic clustering capability of self-supervised learning approaches, combined with an SSL method, to improve the current SOTA results in severe label noise problems, and maintain the SOTA results in low noise label scenarios.
+Therefore, the main question we address in this paper is how to explore the semantic clustering capability of self-supervised learning approaches together with SSL methods, to improve the current SOTA results in severe label noise problems, and maintain the SOTA results in low noise label scenarios.
 Even though sophisticated clustering approaches have been proposed in the field~\citep{wang2018detecting,wang2020robust,shukla2020semi,han2020unsupervised}, we opted to use a simple Euclidean-distance based K-nearest neighbour clustering approach.
 Furthermore, semantic clustering has been explored in LNL problems~\citep{rebbapragada2007class,chiaroni2019hallucinating}, but without relying on SSL methods.